quanggiang169/Employee-Retention-Analytics/employee_attrition_analysis.md

 ![](employee_attrition_analysis_files/figure-gfm/unnamed-chunk-29-1.png)<!-- -->

-This analysis explores the relationship between marital status and attrition.
+This analysis explores the association between marital status and attrition.
 The two variables examined are attrition (Yes or No) and marital status (Single, Married, Divorced).
 A Chi-square test was performed to determine if there is an association between marital status